dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

     "ghost"
 }
 ```

+## UPDATES part 51: Phase 3m: Part 7: Requeing and resurrection ghost threads: Security group rules reapply post ghost node reboot in module2e

+### Introduction

+This is Part7 for the initial ghost resurrection code implementation.
+This consists of some ehancements to the ghost resurrection code and ghost ip
+processing code.
+The buik of the ghost resurrection code has been implemmented in Parts 1-5 as noted in the previous UPDATES.

+- Reapply the security group rules from module2 at the orchestration layer, after the reboot in module2e and prior to the resurrection of the node in module2f

+### Code implemation strategy for the security group (SG) reapplication: Nuances in multi-processing environments

+The code implementation to replay the SG rules on the ghost nodes of module2e after the reboot of the ghost nodes deserves
+explanation.
+Module2 SG rule application is very complicated because module2 is a multi-processing implementation.
+Module2e, on the other hand is not multi-processed and the reapplication of the SG rules to the ghost nodes is much more simpler.

+The rationale behind both of these implementations deserves a deep explanation on the naunaces of multi-processing and
+AWS API calls.

+This explanation is given in the previous UPDATE.
+Please see that UPDATE.
+It is an important update that sheds light on why
+the module2e SG rule replay is very simple when compared to that of module2.

+### Part7: Code Review

+The code changes for this involves several areas of change in modules 2 and 2e.
+The objective is to get the security group id(s) and the rules in the orchestrationlayer of module2 and reapply those rules
+after the ghost nodes are rebooted in module2e prior to resurrection in module2f.
+The reasons for this were given in great
+detail in the previous UPDATE.The rationale of why the reapply in module2e is much simpler than the multi-processing apply in
+module2 is also given in that UPDATE.

+#### Security group rules reapply post reboot in module2e prior to resurrection

+### Part7: Validation testing

+#### The security group rules reapply post reboot in module2e prior to resurrection

 ## UPDATES part 50: Phase 3L: Nuances of Security Group rule application and propagation in multi-processing environments using AWS API